eoctet/Octet.Chat/README.md

 > [!IMPORTANT]
 >
 > - This project does not provide any models.
 Please obtain the model files yourself and comply with relevant agreements.
-> - Please do not use this project for illegal purposes, including but not limited to commercial use, profit-making use, or use that violates Chinese laws and regulations.
+> - Please do not use this project for illegal purposes, including but not limited to commercial use, profit-making use, or use that violates laws and regulations.
 > - Any legal liability arising from the use of this project shall be borne by the user, and this project shall not bear any legal liability.

 ## Feedback